I started to learn Russian in January 2016, because I met a great Russian girl in my university.

 Practicing a little bit every single day will make learning Russian a habit.
 If will soon feel weird not to practice.
 You also remember information a lot better, if you take it up in small pieces.
 So try to spend at least 10 minutes every day practicing.

-17) Swearing and using slang is not cool if you're a foreigner
+19) Swearing and using slang is not cool if you're a foreigner

 I went on a fishing trip with my girlfriend's dad and his friends in Norway in spring 2018.